PopovEvgeniy/sdcopy/readme.txt

 Program usage

 This software is a text interface/console program.
-Let's look at command-line arguments.
+Let's look at the command-line arguments.

 The first argument is an input file name.
 The second argument is an output file name.